 Although not required by law, it is customary practice for governing boards to adopt administrative regulations outlining fundamental aspects of committee operations and activities.
 While this may take the form of bylaws, it is a best practice for the committee to be granted the opportunity of prior review and the opportunity to propose changes since these bylaws will describe the manner or governing board policy in which the committee carries out its responsibilities.
 At a minimum, the bylaws should describe the term limits of the oversight committee's members.
-Bylaws must be adopted before the oversight committee is formed (see Appendix D for an example of bylaws).
+Bylaws must be adopted before the oversight committee is formed.